martinolsson/freakshowlarp/apply.md

 order: 5
 ---

 The Freak Show has pre-written characters that are unique and complex.
-We want to match them wit active and passionate participants.
-We want to assign to you the role that fits you the best, the one that can stimulate you the most.
+We want to match them with active and passionate participants.
+Sign up will open on February 20 and will be open until March 13th.
 {:.lead}

-Sign up will open on February 20 and will be open until March 13th.
+<div class="row">

+<div class="6u 12u$(small)" markdown="1">

 We will cast the characters based on motivational letters.
 The casting process will be anonymized, which means we won’t know the name of the player requesting a character.
 We aim to complete casting by the end of March.

-## Fill up the signup form

-<div class="row">

-<div class="6u 12u$(small)" markdown="1">

 Read about the characters available <a href="/characters.html">here</a>.
 Choose a first and second choice from the characters.
 If you don’t get cast in your first choice or second choice, we will suggest another free character to you.
+Don't freak out.

-For your FIRST CHOICE of character please answer the following questions:
+For your first choice of character please answer the following questions:

 - Why do you want to play this character?
 - How will you make this character unique and alive?